 No one needs permission to start a Laughter Club.
 They do not report to anybody, are not told what to do, and do not pay royalties to anybody.

 Registration is not required although appreciated.
 Listing your Community Laughter Club helps to put even more people in touch.
-There are two main directories of Community Laughter Clubs in the world:
+The main directory of Community Laughter Clubs in the world is here.

 Know your big “why?”